cwoodall/audio-plugin-wahmbulance/README.md

 ## Conventions

-1. Your tests will be in "Tests" and you can just add new .cpp files there.
+1. Your tests will be in "tests" and you can just add new .cpp files there.
 2. Your binary data target is called "Assets"

 ## Releases